 (B) You may not use motorized vehicles, except aircraft, boats, or snowmobiles used for hunting and transporting a hunter or harvested animal parts from Aug.
-1 through Nov.
-30 in the Naknek Controlled Use Area, which includes all of Unit 9(C) within the Naknek River drainage upstream from and including the King Salmon Creek drainage; however, you may use a motorized vehicle on the Naknek-King Salmon, Lake Camp, and Rapids Camp roads and on the King Salmon Creek trail, and on frozen surfaces of the Naknek River and Big Creek. (iii) Unit-specific regulations:
+1-Nov.
+30 in the Naknek Controlled Use Area, which includes all of Unit 9C within the Naknek River drainage upstream from and including the King Salmon Creek drainage; however, you may use a motorized vehicle on the Naknek-King Salmon, Lake Camp, and Rapids Camp roads and on the King Salmon Creek trail, and on frozen surfaces of the Naknek River and Big Creek.

-(A) If you have a trapping license, you may use a firearm to take beaver in Unit 9(B) from April 1 through May 31 and in the remainder of Unit 9 from April 1 through April 30;
+(A) If you have a trapping license, you may use a firearm to take beaver in Unit 9B from April 1-May 31 and in the remainder of Unit 9 from April 1-30;

-(B) You may hunt brown bear by State registration permit in lieu of a resident tag in Unit 9(E) or 9(B), except that portion within the Lake Clark National Park and Preserve, if you have obtained a State registration permit prior to hunting.
+(B) You may hunt brown bear by State registration permit in lieu of a resident tag in Unit 9B, except that portion within the Lake Clark National Park and Preserve, if you have obtained a State registration permit prior to hunting.

-(C) In Unit 9(B), Lake Clark National Park and Preserve, residents of Nondalton, Iliamna, Newhalen, Pedro Bay, and Port Alsworth may hunt brown bear by Federal registration permit in lieu of a resident tag; ten permits will be available with at least one permit issued in each community; however, no more than five permits will be issued in a single community.
-The season will be closed when four females or ten bears have been taken, whichever occurs first; (D) Residents of Newhalen, Nondalton, Iliamna, Pedro Bay, and Port Alsworth may take up to a total of 10 bull moose in Unit 9(B) for ceremonial purposes, under the terms of a Federal registration permit from July 1 through June 30.
+(C) In Unit 9B, Lake Clark National Park and Preserve, residents of Iliamna.
+Newhalen, Nondalton, Pedro Bay, Port Alsworth, residents of that portion of the park resident zone in Unit 9B, and 13.440 permit holders, may hunt brown bear by Federal registration permit in lieu of a resident tag; ten permits will be available with at least one permit issued in each community; however, no more than five permits will be issued in a single community.
+The season will be closed when four females or ten bears have been taken, whichever occurs first.
+The permits will be issued and closure announcements made by the Superintendent Lake Clark National Park and Preserve;

+(D) Residents of Iliamna, Newhalen, Nondalton, Pedro Bay, and Port Alsworth may take up to a total of 10 bull moose in Unit 9B for ceremonial purposes, under the terms of a Federal registration permit from July 1-June 30.
 Permits will be issued to individuals only at the request of a local organization.
 This 10-moose limit is not cumulative with that permitted for potlatches by the State;

-(E) For Units 9(C) and (E) only, a Federally-qualified subsistence user (recipient) of Units 9(C) and (E) may designate another Federally-qualified subsistence user of Units 9(C) and (E) to take bull caribou on his or her behalf unless the recipient is a member of a community operating under a community harvest system.
+(E) For Units 9C and 9E only, a Federally qualified subsistence user (recipient) of Units 9C and 9E may designate another Federally qualified subsistence user of Units 9C and 9E to take bull caribou on his or her behalf unless the recipient is a member of a community operating under a community harvest system.
 The designated hunter must obtain a designated hunter permit and must return a completed harvest report and turn over all meat to the recipient.
 There is no restriction on the number of possession limits the designated hunter may have in his/her possession at any one time;

-(F) For Unit 9(D), a Federallyqualified subsistence user (recipient) may designate another Federallyqualified subsistence user to take caribou on his or her behalf unless the recipient is a member of a community operating under a community harvest system.
+(F) For Unit 9D, a Federally qualified subsistence user (recipient) may designate another Federally qualified subsistence user to take caribou on his or her behalf unless the recipient is a member of a community operating under a community harvest system.
 The designated hunter must obtain a designated hunter permit and must return a completed harvest report.
 The designated hunter may hunt for any number of recipients but may have no more than four harvest limits in his/her possession at any one time;